Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: V
 - **Duration**: Instantaneous
-As a reaction when a creature you can see within range calls upon a divine source for aid, you attempt to intercede, forcing that creature to make a CHAa Save.
+As a reaction when a creature you can see within range calls upon a divine source for aid, you attempt to intercede, forcing that creature to make a CHA  Save.
 On a failure, the spell or effect is negated and the creature takes 5 (1d10) Necrotic damage.
 - **Classes**: Cleric, Paladin
 *(Source: CS)*